By John M. Cahill

 All of this can be avoided if the parties are acting reasonably.
 A young buyer needs to recognize that a retiring seller is going through a very stressful period in his or her life.
 In most situations, the seller has developed the practice and patient relationships over 20, 30 and, yes, sometimes 40 or more years.
 They are genuinely concerned about the type of dentist who will be taking over patient care and treatment.

 Paying $10,000 to $20,000 more than the buyer thinks he or she should pay adds up to approximately $158 to $316 a month, based on a seven-year loan at 8.5 percent.
 The buyer needs to weigh this carefully when selecting the right practice.

 Likewise, each seller should weigh the implications of holding fast on the purchase price, especially if the seller feels this is the right person to take over the practice.

 If each party "walks in the shoes of the other," it will be a win-win situation in the end, and both parties will benefit from the transition.
 Sellers will exit their "life work" with a "respect" for the buyers and their "dignity," and the buyers can look forward to years of success, just as the sellers had during their tenure with the practice.

 The real bottom line is that respect and dignity equate to the successful transfer of goodwill.

-John M. Cahill, MBA, of John M. Cahill Associates has over 30 years of experience in the dental industry, including all aspects of appraisals, sales, purchases, and buy-ins in connection with dental transitions.
-Cahill is a member of American Dental Sales, Inc., and can be reached at (510) 844-0330 or by email at firstname.lastname@example.org.
+John M. Cahill, MBA, of John M. Cahill Associates. has more than 30 years of experience in the dental industry, including all aspects of appraisal, sales, purchases, and buy-ins in connection with dental transitions.
+Cahill is a member of American Dental Sales, Inc., and can be reached at (510) 844-0330 or by email at dental@jmcahill .com.
 See the classified ads for names and addresses of ADS members in your area.